 Corrosion Perforation Warranty

-This warranty covers any holes on your sheet metal panels caused by corrosion or rust.
+This warranty covers any holes in your sheet metal panels caused by corrosion or rust.
 This warranty has a coverage term of 3 years/ unlimited miles for sheet metal panels and a 5-year/unlimited miles term for outer body sheet metal panels finished with paints.
 However, this warranty doesn’t cover cosmetic or surface erosions.

 Mopar Parts And Accessories Warranty